What We Do

 Our History

-Louisville Grows was founded by a group of “guerilla gardeners” gathering to make seed bombs in their living rooms.
+Louisville Grows was founded in 2009 by a group of “guerrilla gardeners” gathering to make seed bombs in their living rooms.
 Their goal was to spread the importance of greening our community.
 This marked the beginning of Louisville Grows' assistance to community groups and individuals on their journey towards sustainability.

 Continue Reading